WHY SICCAR POINT

 Hutton’s work was an inspired piece of evidence based and contrarian thinking.
-When first published he encountered hostility from many of the natural scientists of the day.
+When first published he encountered hostility from many of his peers.
 However the strength of his reasoning and the tenacity of his character won the day.
-We can think of no better inspiration for a new E&P company seeking to find value beneath the waves of the North Sea that break on Siccar Point.
+We can think of no better inspiration for an E&P company seeking to find value beneath the waves of the North Sea that break on Siccar Point.

 Siccar Point Energy has provided funding for helpful information signage and 20,000 leaflets to increase awareness about the unique and important features of the Siccar Point site of special scientific interest (SSSI) in the Scottish Borders.
 We are also exploring further opportunities to enhance the site with Edinburgh Geological Society.

 Siccar Point is famous as the site where, in 1788, Edinburgh based natural scientist James Hutton found the decisive evidence he sought for his Theory of the Earth – the never-ending cycles of creation and destruction that shape our landscape today.

 A consortium of interested parties, including the Edinburgh Geological Society, heritage organisations and universities, has been set up to improve the visitor experience and create greater access at the site, ahead of the 300th anniversary of Hutton’s birth in 2026.

 Doug Fleming, Chief Financial Officer of Siccar Point Energy said: “As an oil and gas company geology is at the heart of what we do.
 Hutton is an inspiring example of a scientist who followed the evidence and defied the conventional wisdom of the day.
 It’s a great example for a young company and a fascinating piece of Scottish history to preserve and to learn from.”